 Most recently shared

 Our research blogs

-Visit the Inside Microsoft Research blog for news and informational nuggets from our research facilities worldwide.
+For news and informational nuggets from our research facilities worldwide.

 Stories of worldwide academic and external collaboration, as well as related events, scholarships and fellowships.

 How our research influences what's coming next from Microsoft.